During the season we run two competition categories where 3 images may be submitted for both. No separate entry fees are required.

 The John Harrison Cup is awarded for the Flora and Fauna round of the League Competition in which “flora” is defined as wild plants, fungi, crops and garden plants growing outdoors.
 Fauna is defined as wild animals, birds, insects and fish in the wild, zoos, wildlife parks etc.

-All competition entries are judged by an independent external expert within the two levels for both Club and Advanced.
-However, members may not necessarily be in the same class for both PDI and Print categories.
+All competition entries are judged by an independent external expert.
 Entries remain anonymous until the judging has finished and the winners are announced.
 The dates and subjects for the competitions can be found in the club programme.
 All images submitted must not only be taken by the entrant, but be their sole work and hold the copyright.
-A PDI and a PRINT online entry form must be completed for each competition – otherwise you are not eligible to enter.
+A PDI online entry form must be completed for each PDI competition – otherwise you are not eligible to enter.

-The Print League & Ladies’ and Gentlemens’ Trophies
+The Print League and all other print competitions.

-Each print must have the title and entrant’s name clearly written on the back at the bottom right hand corner and large enough to be read in low light.
-Entries must be submitted at least 2 weeks prior to the competition and given to the Print Competition Secretary at a club event.
+Each entry must have the title and entrant’s name clearly written on the back at the bottom right hand corner.
+This must be large enough to be read in low light.
+Entries without these details will not be accepted.
+Print titles must be submitted at least 3 days prior to the competition by emailing them to the Print Competition Secretary.
+Prints can be brought on the evening concerned if you are unable to deliver them to the Print Secretary beforehand.
+The Print Secretary’s email address is: email@example.com.

 PDI League Competitions

-PDIs are projected from a Windows-based laptop using our own proprietary software.
+PDIs are projected from a Windows-based laptop using MagicLantern software.
 We project in sRGB so you need to convert your image accordingly.
 In Photoshop both image resize and colour profile conversion is under Image.
-In Lightroom go to File, Export and scroll down to imaging size etc. The image size should not exceed 1400 pixels horizontally and 1050 pixels vertically – NOT 1400 vertically please.
-Our projector’s native resolution is 1400 x 1050 for optimum viewing.
+In Lightroom go to File, Export and scroll down to imaging size etc. The image size should not exceed 1600 pixels horizontally and 1200 pixels vertically – NOT 1600 vertically please.
+Our projector’s native resolution is 1600 x 1200 for optimum viewing.
 If your images are smaller than these dimensions they will be displayed a little smaller on the screen.
-Please do not add “white space” to make your image up to 1400 x 1050.
+Please do not add “white space” to make your image up to 1600 x 1200.
 The DPI used makes no difference, however 72 dpi makes a smaller file.
 Images must not contain layers and must also be “flattened” prior to submission.
-Files must also be in jpeg format and named accordingly – Title#Name e.g. London Bridge#John Brown.
+Files must also be in jpeg format, under 4mb and named according to the current convention: title£title-your£name.jpg for example: Dawn£Chorus-Fred£Bloggs.jpg.
+PDI’s must be submitted by the Friday evening before the competition to the PDI Competition Secretary using the form on the website.

 Len Clarke Memorial Trophy